 This program of work focusses on the critical intersection between people, technology, and data with the aim of improving the safety and quality of patient care where ever this occurs.
 Rapid evolution of digital health technologies demands, co-production and end-user evaluations, innovations in care design and delivery, health economic and organisational evaluations and a skilled and sustainable health workforce.
 We undertake evaluations of care using both clinical and administrative data and digital health technology.
 Evidence-based approaches to learning and teaching in informatics and digital health and to enhance the capability of the health workforce is a further focus of our work.

 This program of work aims to develop and evaluate strategies that support people accessing mental health services, experiencing mental distress, recovering from mental illness and living with long term mental health challenges.
 We work collaboratively with mental health consumers, clinicians, health services and government to support evidence-based practice in the design, delivery and evaluation of new models of mental health care.

-The Department of Nursing is home to the Centre for Psychiatric Nursing (CPN).
-The CPN is a Victorian Government supported academic centre.
-Key priorities for the CPN include identifying and acting on mental health nursing practice priorities, research translation and the development and evaluation of co-produced practices and outcomes.
+The Department of Nursing is home to the Centre for Mental Health Nursing (CMHN).
+The CMHN is a Victorian Government supported academic centre.
+Key priorities for the CMHN include identifying and acting on mental health nursing practice priorities, research translation and the development and evaluation of co-produced practices and outcomes.